 What started as a simple sourdough starter project, has turned into a bit of an obsession.
 If you are taking on the activity of creating a sourdough starter then you are no stranger to sourdough discard.
+These flakey sourdough biscuits are worth the work

-Being one to never let things go to waste I just can’t bring myself to throw away my discard so I keep it, by its lonesome in a mason jar in my fridge.
+Being one to never let things go to waste I just can’t bring myself to throw away my discard.
+So I keep it, by its lonesome in a mason jar in my fridge.
 As the days roll along, my discard only grows so finding fun ways to “rid” myself of it has become a new hobby.

 First things first, cut your cold preferably frozen stick of unsalted butter (8 tbsps) into small cubes.
-Place those cubes into the freezer once that is done, we want to keep the butter as cold as possible through this entire recipe.
+Place those cubes into the freezer once that is done, we want to keep the butter as cold as possible throughout this entire recipe.

 Why Frozen/Cold Butter?